publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2252.md

         (2)

-         In making determinations under subsection (b) of this section, the Commission shall—
+         In making determinations under subsection (b), the Commission shall—

             (A) consider the condition of the domestic industry over the course of the relevant business cycle, but may not aggregate the causes of declining demand associated with a recession or economic downturn in the United States economy into a single cause of serious injury or threat of injury; and

             (B) examine factors other than imports which may be a cause of serious injury, or threat of serious injury, to the domestic industry.

-            The Commission shall include the results of its examination under subparagraph (B) in the report submitted by the Commission to the President under subsection (e) of this section.
+            The Commission shall include the results of its examination under subparagraph (B) in the report submitted by the Commission to the President under subsection (e).

         (3) The presence or absence of any factor which the Commission is required to evaluate in subparagraphs (A) and (B) of paragraph (1) is not necessarily dispositive of whether an article is being imported into the United States in such increased quantities as to be a substantial cause of serious injury, or the threat thereof, to the domestic industry.

         (4)

-         For purposes of subsection (b) of this section, in determining the domestic industry producing an article like or directly competitive with an imported article, the Commission—
+         For purposes of subsection (b), in determining the domestic industry producing an article like or directly competitive with an imported article, the Commission—

             (A) to the extent information is available, shall, in the case of a domestic producer which also imports, treat as part of such domestic industry only its domestic production;